 - Refrigerant leaks: Depending on the place and severity of a refrigerant leak, it may generate more of a hissing noise than a gurgling or bubbling sound.

-- Issues with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it moves through the AC model.
-This component may make a hissing noise if it becomes defective.
+- Issues with the compressor: The compressor located in the exterior condensing unit pressurizes the refrigerant as it moves through the air conditioner.
+This part of the system may make a hissing noise if it gets damaged.

-- Internal valve leak: The valve that regulates refrigerant flow throughout the compressor may also leak and hiss.
+- Internal valve leak: The valve that regulates refrigerant circulation throughout the compressor may also leak and hiss.

 Schedule Air Conditioning Services

-If you hear a sound similar to running water from your air conditioner, take steps to determine and address the cause to avoid more damage. [companyname] can diagnose and fix any concern causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a stopped up drain line or a frozen evaporator coil.
-Every single AC repair comes with a one-year 100% satisfaction guarantee!
-To learn more or request a repair estimate, please contact [companyname].
+If you hear a sound like running water from your air conditioner, take steps to diagnose and address the cause to stop additional damage.
+Service Experts Heating, Air Conditioning & Plumbing can diagnose and fix any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a clogged drain line or a frozen evaporator coil.
+Every AC repair comes with a one-year 100% satisfaction guarantee!
+To learn more or set up a repair estimate, please contact Service Experts Heating, Air Conditioning & Plumbing.